Katherine Jungjohann: Early life

 Jungjohann grew up in an academic family.

 Education

-Jungjohann received her Bachelor of Science degree in Chemistry with honors from the University of Redlands, California, in 2008.
-She completed her Doctor of Philosophy degree in Materials Science and Engineering at the University of California, Davis, CA in 2012.
+Jungjohann received her Bachelor of Science degree in chemistry with honors from the University of Redlands, California, in 2008.
+She completed her Doctor of Philosophy degree in materials science and engineering at the University of California, Davis, CA in 2012.

 Career

 Jungjohann finished off a postdoctoral fellowship at the Center for Functional Nanomaterials at Brookhaven National Laboratory before beginning a staff position at the Center for Integrated Nanotechnologies at Sandia National Laboratories in 2013.
+In 2021, Jungjohann joined the National Renewable Energy Laboratory (NREL) as a group manager.